patinocuesta/CI-CD_Floreness/README.md

 # CI-CD_Floreness
-CI-CD with Docker, Jenkins and Git following
+CI-CD with Docker, Jenkins and Git.